Historical La-Croix-de-Pallières concession near Saint-Félix-de-Pallières

 In 1913, the French state granted the La-Croix-de-Pallières mining concession to the Société des Mines et Fonderies de Zinc de la Vieille-Montagne, which later became part of Union Minière, the predecessor of Umicore.

 The extracted metals were used to produce refined zinc to protect steel from corrosion.
-This helped ensure the durability of many applications in construction, transportation, and manufacturing such as road equipment, fences, bridges, gutters, and roofing and thereby supported industrial expansion.
+This helped ensure the durability of many applications in construction, transportation, and manufacturing such as road equipment, fences, bridges, gutters, and roofing, and thereby supported industrial expansion.

 In 1971, Union Minière decided to close the mines and subsequently began the process of relinquishing its mining concessions.
 It carried out works to secure the site, and the French state accepted the return of the last concession in 2005.